sherpalabsio/local_sherpa/README.md

 2. $ sherpa edit
 3. [Disco](https://www.youtube.com/watch?v=UkSPUDpe0U8)

+For more details see the [Features](#features) section.

 ### Security

 Sherpa won't load any local env file unless you trust the directory first.
 This is to prevent running malicious code when you `cd` into a directory.

 ``` bash
 $ echo "alias rs=rspec" > ~/projects/project_awesome/.local-sherpa